cpowell720/thenewsprint.co/_posts/2014-04-23-this-is-another-story-about-how-technology-has-changed-everything-in-our-lives.markdown

 ---
 layout: post
-title: "◎ This is Another Story About How Technology Has Changed Everything In Our Lives"
+title: "This is Another Story About How Technology Has Changed Everything In Our Lives"
 date: '2014-04-23 14:56:43'
 ---